Spain’s coronavirus deaths leap; Prince Charles now infected

-MADRID (AP) — The coronavirus outbreak hit home Wednesday among the well-born and the desperately poor alike as Britain’s Prince Charles tested positive and India’s 1.3 billion people, or nearly one-sixth of the Earth’s population, found themselves under lockdown.
+The coronavirus outbreak hit home Wednesday among the well-born and the desperately poor alike as Britain’s Prince Charles tested positive and India’s 1.3 billion people, or one-sixth of the Earth’s population, found themselves under lockdown.

-Meanwhile, U.S. lawmakers finally agreed on a mammoth economic relief package, buoying stock markets around the world.
-The plan would support businesses through the crisis and give households one-time payments of $1,200 per adult and $500 per child.
+Meanwhile, U.S. lawmakers finally agreed on a mammoth economic relief package, buoying stock markets around the world, and President Donald Trump said he wants to see the country get back to business in a matter of weeks, over the objections of public health experts.

-In Spain, the death toll shot up by more than 700 for a total of over 3,400, eclipsing the number of fatalities in China, where the outbreak began.
+In Spain, the death toll eclipsed that of China, where the outbreak began.
 Spain is now second only to Italy in the number of dead.

 “If we are not already at the peak, we are very close,” said Fernando Simón, head of Spain’s health emergency coordination center.
 “I cannot say that we have reached it.”
 Even once the numbers crest, it would be “counterproductive” to think about relaxing restrictions anytime soon, he added.